Obtain the business, financial and practical skills you need to succeed in an Accounting career.

 The three-year Business Administration - Accounting program provides the opportunity to:

 - Participate in a work placement with a business or industry for hands-on experience.

-- Take part in courses common to all Business Administration students at Fleming in semesters one and two - to gain a good overview of business.
+- Take part in courses common to all Business Administration students at Fleming in semesters one and two which provides a solid overview of business practices

 - Specialize in the training you'll need to pursue your career as an accountant in semesters three through six.